cocktailpeanut/goat/README.md

 # How it works

 All you need is give goat a Bitcoin transaction ID, and it will give you the inscribed data.
 The data can be anything.
-JSON, YAML, image, etc.
+JSON, YAML, etc. **(Currently only supports textual content).**

 1. **Bitcoin mode:** When you run a goat command, by default it tries to fetch from a local Bitcoin node through RPC (if it's running)
 2. **HTTP mode:** If there is no Bitcoin node running, it tries to fetch the raw transaction using a blockchain API.